-The key to effective supervision is a trusting and honest relationship that will allow you to explore your clinical work from primarily a Person-centred perspective.
+The key to effective supervision is a trusting and honest relationship that will allow you to explore your clinical work from primarily a relational perspective.

 I can offer many years of experience and knowledge working within the Public and Health Sectors with vulnerable individuals and families affected by poverty, poor housing , addiction issues and the impact of illness and loss on lives.

 I have a particular interest in identity issues and role transition: supporting individuals to adapt to changes in roles and expectations in the developmental life cycle and specific circumstances where adjustment to change is not a welcoming choice.

 I work in a non-directive style in supervision where you are able to use the space in the way you feel you want to and we may explore together what you choose to bring.